world-class/REPL/websites/README.md

 - [Developing iOS 10 Apps with Swift](https://itunes.apple.com/us/course/developing-ios-10-apps-with-swift/id1198467120?ign-mpt=uo%3D8) - Stanford

+## Java
+- [JetBrains Academy](https://www.jetbrains.com/academy) - _"You’ll progress through the track building around 5 different projects.
+Eventually you’ll be able to create a project that will showcase your skills at the junior Java Developer level."_.

 ## JavaScript

 - [You Don't Know JS (book series)](https://github.com/getify/You-Dont-Know-JS) - _"This is a series of books diving deep into the core mechanisms of the JavaScript language."_